Matthew 4:23: Analysis

 This verse outlines Jesus' life as an itinerant preacher in Galilee.
 It divides his ministry into three sections: teaching, preaching, and healing.
-Unlike the other Gospels the author of Matthew makes a clear distinction between teaching and preaching.
+Unlike the other Gospels, the author of Matthew makes a clear distinction between teaching and preaching.
 To him teaching is only commentary on the scripture and the laws, while preaching is public proclamation.
 According to France, the third form, healing, is to provide clear illustration of the power of God.

 The mention of teaching in synagogues is especially noteworthy.
 While this Gospel and others have a large number of scenes of Jesus preaching and healing, none depict him teaching in a synagogue.
 Clarke notes that Jesus being permitted to speak in a synagogue would indicate that he was a respected figure and also that he could speak Hebrew in addition to the Aramaic that was the common language of the area.

 Jesus preaches the gospel of the kingdom, literally the good news of the kingdom.
 France feels this is based on John the Baptist's message of the coming Kingdom of Heaven in Matthew 3:2 that Jesus later adopts in Matthew 4:1.
 France states that while John was preaching about the kingdom coming in the near future, Jesus now reports that it is in the present.

 The Greek text literally translates as Jesus healing "all the sickness and disease among the people."
 This literal translation conflicts with everything else that is known about Jesus' healing that describes it as individual.
 A more probable interpretation is that Jesus healed "all types of disease," and this is how the verse is normally translated.

-The exact translation from Greek text would say "healing if they were sick and if they were bitter in the midst" (it is translated this way by Google), which, understood as written, must include all types of healing: physical, mental and spiritual, basically eradicating any infirmity.